CA Intermediate Subjects Jan 2026, List Paper-wise Breakdown

 Paper 1: Advance Accounting Subjects (Marks 100)

-The CA Inter Advanced Accounts subjects 2025 are completely structured into 3 distinct modules, requiring students to examine each one thoroughly.
-Notably, the Institute of Chartered Accountants of India has introduced significant updates to the Advanced Accounting syllabus for 2025, incorporating 15 new chapters.
-To introduce yourself to the revised CA Intermediate syllabus 2025 for Paper 1: Advanced Accounting; refer to the detailed table below.
+The CA Inter Advanced Accounts subjects for Jan 2026 are completely structured into 3 distinct modules, requiring students to examine each one thoroughly.
+Notably, the Institute of Chartered Accountants of India has introduced significant updates to the Advanced Accounting syllabus for 2026, incorporating 15 new chapters.
+To introduce yourself to the revised CA Intermediate syllabus 2026 for Paper 1: Advanced Accounting, refer to the detailed table below.

 Syllabus Modules Chapters